Caroline Harvey: Junior

-She was the youngest player named to the roster for the United States at the 2021 IIHF Women's World Championship, where she recorded one goal and two assists in six games and won a silver medal.
-She again represented the United States at the 2022 IIHF Women's World Championship, where she recorded three goals and five assists in seven games and won a silver medal.
+Senior

-In January 2022, Harvey was named to Team USA's roster for the 2022 Winter Olympics, where she was the youngest player on the roster.
-During the tournament she was scoreless in seven games and won a silver medal.
+World Championships

-Harvey represented the United States at the 2023 IIHF Women's World Championship, where she led the tournament in scoring with four goals and ten assists in seven games to help team USA win a gold medal.
-She was subsequently named the Best Defenceman of the tournament by the directorate and named to the All-Star team.
+As of 2025 and through five World Championships, Harvey has won two gold medals and three silver medals and has been named to three All-Star teams.
+At age 18, she was the youngest player named to the United States roster for the 2021 IIHF Women's World Championship in Calgary, Alberta.
+She recorded one goal and two assists in six games—including her first senior-team goal—as the United States won a silver medal.
+Harvey returned to the World Championship at the 2022 tournament in Herning and Frederikshavn, Denmark, where she recorded three goals and five assists for eight points in seven games as the United States won a silver medal.

-Harvey represented the United States at the 2024 IIHF Women's World Championship, where she tied for the tournament lead in scoring with two goals and eight assists in seven games and won a silver medal.
-She was subsequently named to the All-Star team.
+At the 2023 IIHF Women's World Championship in Brampton, Ontario, Harvey led the tournament in scoring with four goals and ten assists for 14 points in seven games, becoming only the second defenseman in history to lead the United States in points at an Olympics or World Championship.
+She was also the first skater to lead the United States in both points and ice time at a World Championship.
+The United States defeated Canada 6–3 in the gold medal game, with Harvey tying the game 3–3 early in the third period.
+Harvey was subsequently named Best Defenseman of the tournament by the directorate and was selected to the All-Star team.
+Harvey represented the United States at the 2024 IIHF Women's World Championship in Utica, New York, where she tied for the tournament lead in scoring with two goals and eight assists for ten points in seven games.
+The United States won a silver medal, and Harvey was named to the All-Star team for the second consecutive year.

-Harvey represented the United States at the 2025 IIHF Women's World Championship, where she recorded two goals and two assists in seven games to help team USA win a gold medal.
-She was subsequently named the Best Defenceman of the tournament.
+At the 2025 IIHF Women's World Championship in Prague, Czech Republic, Harvey recorded two goals and two assists for four points in seven games as the United States won a gold medal.
+She was named Best Defenseman of the tournament for the second time in her career.